-In 1907, the year before John Prentice junr died, Heley E FREESTONE is also listed as a farmer at Waterloo (as is John).
+In 1907, the year before John Prentice junr died, Ernest Freestone HELEY is listed as a farmer at Waterloo (as is John).
 His connection with Waterloo appears to date from 1905 when he had officially taken over the farm tenancy due to John’s failing health.
 As John still remained living on the farm, Ernest was not living there or even in Wing as he does not appear on the 1911 census, despite still being listed as a farmer at Waterloo in that year’s directory and the 1915 directory.
 Instead, Thomas J RAWLINS is resident there in the 1911 census.
 Lionel CARTER and Herbert Lionel SYRATT appear as smallholders at Waterloo Farm in the 1924, 1928, 1931, 1935 and 1939 directories.
 In the 1924 Kelly’s directory Waterloo Farm is shown as still being over 150 acres.